MiguelCastillo/bit-plugin-builder/README.md

-# DEPRECATED - This has been moved into bit-loader (bit-bundler and bit-imports) and made available when registering a plugin as a function.
+# DEPRECATED - This has been moved into bit-bundler as well as bit-imports and made available when registering a plugin as a function.

 ``` javascript
 var bundler = new Bitbundler({